-This article is the first of a two-part series.
-Look for another story on the cost allocation and generator interconnection aspects of FERC's advanced notice of proposed rulemaking.
+This article is the first of a two-part series on the cost allocation and generator interconnection aspects of FERC's advanced notice of proposed rulemaking.
 The second part can be found here.

 The Federal Energy Regulatory Commission received a flood of comments in response to pivotal electric transmission rulemaking that could eventually require grid planners to proactively account for expected growth in renewable generation.